fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 How Do You Choose a Tech Project?
 How Do You Keep Pull Requests Small and Manageable?
 How Do You Implement Automated Tests Effectively?
+Why Do Developers Sometimes Ignore Best Practices?
+How Can Feedback Loops Improve Development Processes?
+What Are the Benefits of Writing Clean Code?
+What Are the Benefits of Continuous Integration and Continuous Deployment?
+How to Create a Sustainable Software Development Process?
+How to Ensure Code Consistency Across a Large Team?
+How to Create a Sustainable Software Development Process?
+How to Ensure Code Consistency Across a Large Team?
+What Are the Core Principles of DevOps?
+How Can Teams Make Better Use of Version Control Systems?
+Why Is Code Readability More Important Than Cleverness?
+What Are the Challenges of Implementing CI/CD Pipelines?
+What Are the Best Practices for Version Control in Collaborative Teams?
+What Are the Risks of Poor Version Control Practices?